grafana/diy-iot/README.md

 ### Visualised data in Grafana

 Hosted Loki & Prometheus instances are automatically added as data sources in your hosted Grafana.
 You can find them under the name `grafanacloud-NAME-logs` and `grafanacloud-NAME-prom`.
-You can use these data sources with data from monitoring solutions to create dahsboards or use them in Explore.
+You can use these data sources with data from monitoring solutions to create dashboards or use them in Explore.

 ## Using Loki and Prometheus libraries